PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 [calendar].
 Any last minute changes will be posted on our [Matrix chat].

-In the fall of 2023, we will not have community meetings on September 12, 19, & 26 or October 10 & 31.
+In 2024, we will not hold community meetings on February 13, April 16, May 22, or October 8.

 We will usually not hold community meetings on [federal holidays] in the US, the last two Tuesdays of December, the first Tuesday of